-Getting involved as an advocate
+Getting involved as a policy advocate with Komen

 Susan G. Komen® Center for Public Policy

 Since our early days, Komen has worked to mobilize communities to take action on issues that affect people with breast cancer and their loved ones.
 We cannot do it alone.
-The Center for Public Policy is powered by you.
+Our Center for Public Policy is powered by you.

 Action at all levels of government is vital for making the broad, lasting changes we need to save lives and end breast cancer forever.
 We need your help.
 Real change requires a chorus of voices.